Danielss89/ZfcUserAdmin/README.md

 ## Introduction

-This module Restricts access to the `/admin` route and provides an Interface to create/edit new users.
+This module provides an interface to create/edit new users.

 ## Installation